-According to a report on https://armormax.com – The 39 Most Dangerous Cities in the World (2025) Deadliest & Most Violent – San Pedro Sula now comes in 14th.
+According to a report on https://armormax.com – The 39 Most Dangerous Cities in the World (2025) Deadliest & Most Violent – San Pedro Sula ranked as the 14th most dangerous city in the world.

 After checking in, I headed back into the centre.
-No passport, no bank cards, just 10 USD worth of Lempiras, easily accessible in my shirt pocket.
-My new phone was in my zipped chest pocket, kinda hidden, and my old Samsung J5 was in my front jeans pocket.
+No passport, no bank cards, just 10 dollars worth of Lempiras, easily accessible in my shirt pocket and a burner phone in the front pocket of my jeans.

 Paranoid?
 Most definitely!
 Having been attacked at knifepoint in Cape Town, I promised myself no heroics in Honduras.